edmundhhn/transformers-theory-and-practice/project/README.md

 - __Disadvantages__ :
   - __Accuracy__: Should not be taken as the final pricing agent.
 There is still a significant gap between the prediction and actual price.
 There is heavy variation of a price of an item even if its the exact same - information imperfection.
-  - __Limitations of Data__:  Does not capture many aspects of a product that could impact its selling price, e.g. future trends, seller reputation, age of item, rarity etc...
-As we know in online shopping, the biggest determination of a product is often the image.
+  - __Limitations of Data__:
+      - Does not capture many aspects of a product that could impact its selling price, e.g. Seller reputation, age of item, rarity etc...
+Importantly, the image
+      - Using historical data does not account for trends
   - __Limitations with Model__: A lot of our data is originally structured, which is somewhat under-utilized by a LLM such as BERT.

 - __Next Steps__